Separating brick particles from the sand fraction in construction and demolition waste based on their magnetic susceptibility

 Our own first tests with the help of a RER separator confirmed this result.
 A feed material consisting of brick, concrete and mortar particles in sizes < 4 mm could be separated into a “red” high-brick and a “grey” high-mortar fraction (»Figure 1).
 This result was the starting point to further pursue the potential of this sorting method.

-3 Measurements of the susceptibility of concrete
+3 Measurements of the susceptibility of concrete and mortar samples

 For the tests conducted here, various concretes and bricks as well as concrete and brick recyclates were used.
 The particle sizes of the tested samples ranged from 0.063 to 2.8 mm.
 For the characterization of the starting materials, their chemical composition was measured by means of X-ray fluorescence analysis of fused tablets (»Table 2).